 Why have people made their profile pictures blue?
+Read: here

 The Janjaweed have been leaving weapons in the streets, hoping for civilians to pick them up and start fighting back.
 There have been reports of Imams being asked by the police forces to tell people to pick up arms, as well as reports about trucks circulating mosques making the announcement as if it is coming from the mosque itself.
-Fighting back will bring the country closer to a civil war.

 Furthermore, every rape victim needs to take an AIDS shot/vaccine which can be provided from Noon Salah Eldin.
 You must let them know quickly because this shot needs to be taken within 72 hours post-rape.
 This is Noon’s contact: 00447480645029.

 To everyone non-Sudanese: Your silence is lethal.
 Share what is happening, attend protests and stand in solidarity, donate to trusted fundraisers and find out how your government is supporting the Sudanese military.
 At the utmost minimum, ask your Sudanese friends how they are doing.